 Clementine and Olive Oil Cake

 Sweeter than an orange, larger than a tangerine.
-This seedless, deep orange-coloured beauty is called a clementine.
+This seedless, deep orange-colored beauty is called a clementine.

 Inspired by the “Olive Oil and Sherry Pound Cake” recipe from Alice Medrich’s book “Pure Dessert”, this cake combines the floral and sweet taste of clementines with a rich extra-virgin olive oil – a very thoughtful gift from a friend of mine whose father has an olive grove located in Southwest Turkey.